Severe plastic deformation: Grain refinement mechanism

-The mechanism by which the subgrains rotate is less understood.
+The mechanism by which the subgrains rotate is not fully understood.
 Wu et al. describe a process in which dislocation motion becomes restricted due to the small subgrain size and grain rotation becomes more energetically favorable.
-Mishra et al. propose a slightly different explanation, in which the rotation is aided by diffusion along the grain boundaries (which is much faster than through the bulk).
+Mishra et al. propose a slightly different explanation, in which the rotation is aided by diffusion along the grain boundaries, which is much faster than through the bulk.